 Why Tawla doesn’t have a line out the door every night is a complete mystery to us.
 The Mediterranean food is stellar, the staff are helpful with ordering tips, and the space makes you feel like you’re on a Moroccan vacation.
 This is your place when you completely forgot it was your 1.5 year anniversary (that you didn’t know you were supposed to be celebrating) and need to get a romantic evening on the books before certain banishment to the dog’s bed.
-Start with some dips and bread, and definitely get the octopus.
+Start with some dips and bread, and go from there.
 Earning forgiveness is up to you.

 You said you love restaurants in your dating app profile, so turns out it’s up to you to choose a place for tonight.
 Curveball time: head to the Sunset to eat dinner at a place that people usually only go to for brunch.
 With faded wood walls and architectural light fixtures, it feels like a designer Bolinas “cottage” and has a laid-back attitude to match the low-key decor.
 The menu is short and simple, and everything from the soups to the fish is perfectly executed.